sneakysniper12/my-tailscale-auto-build-script/README.md

         6. generate an api key and paste it in the notepad

-this took afew tries to get right, but here's the all in one code:
+this took afew tries to get right, but here's all in one script:

           export AUTH_KEY="your AUTH key"
           export API_KEY="your API key"